 - advanced imaging such as digital radiography, ultrasonography, CT, and MRI.

 We work with other service specialties provided through the AHC, including pathology, radiology, and surgery to rapidly obtain accurate results and to guide patient care.

 Chemotherapy is administered on site, typically on an outpatient basis.
 Radiation therapy is coordinated through our affiliate location, Veterinary Specialty Center (VSC), located in west Starkville at 207 Highway 182W, using a state-of-the-art Varian Trilogy linear accelerator.

 No matter the tumor type or treatment, our primary goal is always to maintain the best possible quality of life for each of our patients during their therapy.
 As such, treatment plans are tailored to the individual needs of patients and their families, and our experienced team of oncologic professionals provide unmatched care every step of the way!

-Appointments for evaluations of new patients must be made through referral by your primary care veterinarian.
-He or she should call us at (662)325-7016 to coordinate referral appointments or to discuss management of your pet’s case with a member of our team.
+Appointments for evaluations of new patients must be made through referral.
+Your primary care veterinarian can call us at (662)325-7016 to coordinate referral appointments or to discuss management of your pet’s case with a member of our team.

 Meet our Team:

 - Jeremy Shapero, DVM, Clinical Instructor - Oncology